Get the practical and simple design tricks to take your slides from “meh” to “stunning”! Download for free

 To make this title more enticing, there’s also a subtitle, “Integrating Character Development with Leadership Development.”

-The title is clear and concise and makes a promise with the subtitles.
+The title is clear and concise, and the subtitles make a promise.

 Knowing when to be clever depends on your audience and topic.
-Since this white paper is about the military, a more serious tone is appropriate.
+Since the topic is about the military, a more serious tone is appropriate.

 Step 6: Write an Enticing Introduction

-The beginning is where you have the opportunity to welcome your reader, and the most common way to do that is a summary or abstract of what’s inside the white paper.
+The intro is where you have the opportunity to welcome your reader, and the most common way to do that is a summary or abstract of what’s inside the white paper.

 If you or the author is a thought leader in the field, then you should also include an author blurb alongside the introduction.
 The example below uses one page to cover both instances–the author blurb on the left and the introduction on the right.